THE JOHN RUSKIN PRIZE 2012

 The Campaign for Drawing, in close collaboration with the Guild of St George,

-has launched a new annual art award.
+launched a new annual art award.
 The John Ruskin Prize.

-Earlier this year, an invitation went out to artists of 18+ living
+In 2012, an invitation went out to artists of 18+ living

 who take a fresh approach to the natural world, and whose work encourages the